GO-ALRT

-GO-ALRT (Government of Ontario Advanced Light Rail Transit) was a proposed rapid transit project by GO Transit in the Greater Toronto Area.
-It was first introduced in 1982 but cancelled in 1985 due to budget cuts by the Tory government.
-The project included utilizing a new electric train to provide interurban service (at the time referred to as "inter-regional rapid transit") along the existing and new GO corridors.
+Government of Ontario Advanced Light Rail Transit (GO-ALRT) was a proposed rapid transit project by GO Transit in the Greater Toronto Area.
+It was first introduced in 1982 but was cancelled in 1985 due to budget cuts during the Miller ministry.
+The project included utilizing a new electric train to provide interurban service (at the time referred to as "inter-regional rapid transit") along existing and new GO corridors.

 The proposed transit was based on an enlarged UTDC ICTS vehicle designed to offer a compromise between passenger capacity and the level of infrastructure required.

-Several of the proposed lines were later implemented using conventional heavy rail systems, including the eastern portion of the Lakeshore East GO train service route from Pickering station to Whitby station in the Durham region.
+Several of the proposed lines were later implemented using conventional heavy rail systems, including the eastern portion of the Lakeshore East GO train service route from Pickering station to Whitby station in the Durham Region.

 Fleet

-A number of vehicle design concepts were considered during the project, with an initial design similar to the Mark 1 ICTS vehicle and later modifications making the vehicle larger and longer.
-Such a vehicle would have been designed and built by UTDC, although the crown corporation was sold off to Lavalin Inc. in 1986, and became known as UTDC Inc. It was then sold to Bombardier in 1992.
+A number of vehicle design concepts were considered during the project, with an initial design similar to the Mark 1 ICTS vehicle.
+Later modifications made the vehicle larger and longer.
+Such a vehicle was planned to be designed and built by UTDC, although the crown corporation was sold off to Lavalin Inc. in 1986 and became known as UTDC Inc. It was then sold to Bombardier in 1992.

-Cars
+Rolling stock

 The proposed line would have used a modified version of the Urban Transportation Development Corporation's ICTS car, which would undergo about two additional railcar vehicle redesigns throughout the program's iteration.
-This proposed ALRT car was a two-car articulated vehicle, as opposed to individual cars with articulated bogies.
+This proposed vehicle was to be a two-car articulated vehicle, as opposed to two individual cars with articulated bogies.
 The original vehicle design consisted of a unit of three married articulated ICTS cars forming a single train.
 The dimensions of the cars increased as time progressed, mainly in length, until they reached the same length as a regular passenger rail coach.
-The cars were to have used an overhead catenary for power pickup instead of a direct current third rail, and conventional traction motors were to have been used instead of a linear induction motor.
+The cars would have used an overhead catenary for power pickup instead of a direct current third rail.
+Additionally, conventional traction motors were to have been used instead of a linear induction motor.
 The decision to launch the program was made after a study was published examining several options, including the use of electric multiple units, standard diesel trains, electric trains, and ALRT.